 The Frick residence was constructed in 1914 according to the architectural design of Thomas Hastings of Carrère and Hastings.
-Its major ground floor rooms (the museum’s galleries today) and the second-floor family living quarters had as their principle views an elevated set-back garden on Fifth Avenue.
-These rooms also faced Manhattan’s largest public garden, Central Park, located immediately across the street.
+Its major ground floor rooms (the museum’s galleries today) and the second-floor family living quarters had as their principal views an elevated set-back garden on Fifth Avenue, which featured a grand lawn, limestone steps, neoclassical urns, and Mediterranean-style mosaic paths to set off plantings.
+These west-facing rooms also faced Manhattan’s largest public garden, Central Park, located immediately across the street.

 In 1935, the Gilded Age residence was expanded and converted into a museum and art history library for the public.
 The institution’s Board of Trustees hired as its garden designer Frederick Law Olmstead Jr., son of the famous planner of Central Park.
-He helped shape the space and suggested new plantings, work being undertaken with the approval of the institution’s architect John Russell Pope in the months before the museum opened.
+He helped shape the garden and suggested fresh plantings that aligned with work being undertaken by architect John Russell Pope, who was responsible for converting the private home into a museum.
 In 1939, the Fifth Avenue Garden was enhanced with the addition of three magnolia trees, which today are some of the largest in the New York area and have become a favorite with visitors and locals, who eagerly watch through the spring for signs of blooming.